Part VI. Utilities

 24VAC30-151-390.
 In-place and prior-rights permits.

-A. Prior to VDOT's acceptance of a secondary street into the VDOT system, the public utility owner shall quitclaim its prior rights within the right-of-way to the Commonwealth in exchange for a permit for in-place utilities on new subdivision streets.
-The utility may continue to occupy such street in its existing condition and location.
-The public utility owner shall be responsible for the utility and resulting damages to persons and property that might result from the presence of the utility.
-Should VDOT later require the public utility owner to alter, change, adjust, or relocate any utility, the non-betterment cost will be the responsibility of the Commonwealth.
+A. Prior to VDOT's acceptance of a secondary street into the VDOT system, the utility owner shall quitclaim all prior rights within the right-of-way to the Commonwealth in exchange for an in-place permit allowing the permittee's utility facilities to continue to occupy such street in the existing condition and location.
+The permittee shall be responsible for the utility facilities and resulting damages to persons and property that might result from the presence of the utility.
+Should VDOT later require the permittee to alter, change, adjust, or relocate the utility facilities subject to the in-place permit, the nonbetterment cost will be the responsibility of the Commonwealth and all other costs will be the responsibility of the permittee.

 Statutory Authority